 Financial records for the previous three calendar years as well as the current year may be examined.
-Records which are located out of state must be made available to the tax auditor at the business's headquarters in Vermont, or, if there is no Vermont headquarters, through the employers registered agent in Vermont, if requested.
-In all but the exceptional case, the department will work with an employer to conduct compliance audits on a mutually agreeable schedule.
+Records which are located out of State shall be made available to the tax auditor at the business's headquarters in Vermont or, if there is no Vermont headquarters, through the employers registered agent in Vermont.
+In all but the exceptional case, the Department will work with an employer to conduct compliance audits on a mutually agreeable schedule.
 If an employer refuses to participate in a compliance audit or to produce other records related to the administration of the unemployment insurance program, a subpoena may be issued to force compliance.

-In addition to the department's Field Auditors, the department participates in Federal Mandated Benefits Accuracy Measurement (BAM) program where Quality Control Specialists conduct random audits of unemployment claims, both payments made and denied claims, to help ensure the integrity of the unemployment insurance program.
+In addition to the Department's Field Auditors, the Department operates a federal mandated Benefits Accuracy Measurement (BAM) unit where Quality Control Specialists conduct random audits of unemployment benefits claims, both payments made and denied claims, to help ensure the integrity of the unemployment insurance program.
 When this review is conducted, it may require that certain records be produced and federally required forms be filled out and returned.
-Cooperating with the BAM program helps ensure a more accurate, effective and efficient Unemployment Insurance Program.
+Cooperating with the BAM unit helps ensure a more accurate, effective, and efficient Unemployment Insurance Program.
 Your assistance is greatly appreciated.